usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 # How to import Federal Agency records

+There are several steps to this process:

+* Export the records from "mothership"
+* Prepare the files for import
+* Import the language toggles
+* Import the synonyms

-## Exporting the records from Mothership
+## Exporting the records from "mothership"

 First, you will need to export the Federal Directory records from mothership.
 There are two exports: